 All you need to do is install the ToothFairy app from the Mac App Store.
 Once it’s on your computer, click on the ToothFairy app icon in the Dock or the Applications folder to open the app.

 From there, you’ll see a menu pop up.
 This message lets you add specific Bluetooth-enabled devices to the menu bar (where you can control them).

 You can also edit hotkeys here, as well as other preferences.

-While Tooth Fairy is a breeze to use, there are some additional features and settings to keep in mind if you want to unlock the full functionality of the app.
+While Tooth Fairy is a breeze to use, there are some other features and settings to keep in mind if you want to unlock the full functionality of the app.

-- Since Bluetooth devices with W1 chips don’t need to be disconnected manually, there’s a toggle that can help prevent accidental disconnections for those specific devices.
+- Since Bluetooth devices with the H1 or W1 chips don’t need to be disconnected manually, there’s a toggle that can help prevent accidental disconnections for those specific devices.

 Please let us know if you have any questions or comments.
 You can also reach out to Michael with any questions.